-PR and the growing crisis of fake news
+PR and the Growing Crisis of Fake News

 In today’s media landscape, trust is a fragile commodity.
 Journalists face the increasing challenge of offering truth amidst the daily avalanche of fake information, incorrect data, and baseless claims.
 The ability to identify misinformation and disinformation has become crucial for both journalists and their audiences.